-EMERGING ENGLISH (Years 7 - 10) Listening Speaking Reading/viewing Writing Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that: placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes.
+EMERGING ENGLISH (Years 7 - 10) Listening Speaking Reading/viewing Writing placement on this continuum should be backet.
 Learners at the beginning of this phase can understand familiar instructions and information in a variety of classroom situations.
-In this phase, with scaffolding, they begin to extract specific information from familiar audiovisual texts and understand the gist of teacher explanations involving known subject-specific information.
+In this phase, with scaffolding, they begin to extract specific information from familiar audio-visual texts and understand the gist of teacher explanations involving known subject-specific information.
 Learners at the beginning of this phase communicate simply in a variety of familiar classroom contexts.
 In this phase, they begin to use simple but effective strategies for initiating communication, negotiating meaning and communicating in a range of familiar and some academic contexts.
 They may appear to make more errors as they start to create their own sentences rather than repeating formulaic expressions.
 Learners at the beginning of this phase can interpret simple, culturally accessible texts.
 In this phase, they begin to read, view and comprehend the purpose, main ideas and most specific information that have been taught in a range of simple texts, including informative texts on familiar topics.
 Learners at the beginning of this phase produce basic classroom and social texts following highly structured examples.
 In this phase, they begin to write for a range of everyday classroom and personal purposes using a bilingual dictionary, bilingual teachers' assistants or bilingual teachers for support.
 Their first language influence is evident in the way they organise texts.
-Students: participate in two-way conversations on familiar topics in familiar, informal English, responding appropriately Students: elaborate on some ideas in coherent speech by using standard expressions to discuss views and Students: are beginning to draw inferences and to distinguish opinion from fact begin to develop understanding Students: may copy whole chunks of language from a text rather than taking notes and rewriting in their own words and in turn are beginning to correctly interpret intonation, stress and other culturally-specific nonverbal communication are unable to process detail that is attitudes give short, prepared formal spoken reports, but questions directed to them during or after the presentation may present difficulties may show evidence of home beyond the literal level of text, using context clues to make meaning may be able to comprehend subject-specific words more easily than common words (eg plant, work, feed, which have a range of meanings attempt to reproduce basic repertoire of text types (eg an email) text may exhibit knowledge of common cultural references formulaic expressions may be used to structure text
+Students: participate in two-way conversations on familiar topics in familiar, informal English, responding appropriately and in turn are beginning to correctly interpret intonation, stress and other culturally-specific nonverbal communication are unable to process detail that is specialised or comprehend much of the subject-specific terminology that is used if it has not previously been introduced have limited understanding of vocabulary across different registers Students: elaborate on some ideas in coherent speech by using standard expressions to discuss views and attitudes give short, prepared formal spoken reports, but questions directed to them during or after the presentation may present difficulties may show evidence of home language background knowledge in verbal and nonverbal communication experiment with simple grammatical forms, conjunctions and pronouns with varying success Students: are beginning to draw inferences and to distinguish opinion from fact begin to develop understanding beyond the literal level of text, using context clues to make meaning may be able to comprehend subject-specific words more easily than common words (eg plant, work, feed, which have a range of meanings depending on the context) use their understanding of basic text organisation to extend their comprehension Students: may copy whole chunks of language from a text rather than taking notes and rewriting in their own words attempt to reproduce basic repertoire of text types (eg an email) text may exhibit knowledge of common cultural references formulaic expressions may be used to structure text are able to use topic sentences and stay on topic experiment with presenting their own ideas with varying grammatical